curious-bigcat/cdp/snowflake_cdp_demo.md

 ### Marketplace enrichment touchpoint

-Pull a lifestyle/propensity dataset from Snowflake Marketplace and attach it to those base profiles.
-Replace the listing names with the actual share you subscribe to—if you are already using LiveRamp’s native app you can double-dip and pull their enrichment feeds as well.
+Pull lifestyle/propensity datasets from Snowflake Marketplace and attach them to those base profiles.
+This demo spotlights the Verisk Consumer Identity Resolution & Enrichment app plus the Acxiom Data Enrichment app, but you can swap in any provider your audience recognizes.

 ```sql
 -- Once approved for the listing, create the zero-copy database